nosqlbench/nosqlbench-build-docs/site/content/reference/bindings/funcref_experimental.md

 - `long -> HdfFileToLongList(String: filename, String: datasetName) -> List<Long>`

+## HdfPredicatesToCql

+Binding function that accepts a long input value for the cycle and returns a string consisting of the CQL predicate parsed from a single record in an HDF5 dataset

+- `long -> HdfPredicatesToCql(String: filename, String: datasetName, String: serDesType) -> String`
+  - *notes:* Create a new binding function that accepts a long input value for the cycle and returns a string
+@param filename The HDF5 file to read the predicate dataset from
+@param datasetName The name of the dataset internal to the HDF5 file
+@param serDesType The type of serialization/deserialization to use for the predicate

 ## NormalizeCqlVector

 Normalize a vector in List form, calling the appropriate conversion function depending on the component (Class) type of the incoming List values.